AbdulrazzakRAN/Diamond_Project/README.md

 * Decision Tree
 * Random Forest.

-After training the models and applying them on test data we noticed that Random Forest is the best regressor with the least ** RMSE **.
+After training the models and applying them on test data we noticed that Random Forest is the best regressor with the least RMSE.